fangq/mcx/README.txt

 II.
 Requirement and Installation

-For MCX-CUDA, the requirement for using this software include *. a CUDA capable nVidia graphics card
+For MCX-CUDA, the requirements for using this software include

+*. a CUDA capable nVidia graphics card
-*. pre-installed CUDA driver [2] and nVidia graphics driver
+*. pre-installed CUDA driver [1] and nVidia graphics driver

-If your hardware does not support CUDA, the installation of CUDA toolkit will not proceed.
+If your hardware does not support CUDA, the installation of CUDA toolkit will fail.
 A list of CUDA capable cards can be found at [2].
 Generally speaking, GeForce 8XXX series or newer are required.
 For simulations with large domain, sufficient video memory is also required to perform the simulation.
 The minimally required